 Formed in July 2003, the Ventura County Regional Energy Alliance (VCREA) is a Joint Powers Authority (JPA) composed of public agencies working in collaboration to approach the availability, reliability, conservation and innovative use of energy resources in the Ventura County region.
-The current JPA consists of the County of Ventura and the cities of Camarillo, Fillmore, Ventura, Oxnard, Santa Paula and Thousand Oaks, along with the special districts of the Ventura County Community College District, the Ventura Regional Sanitation District, the Ventura Unified School District and the Casitas Municipal Water District.
+The current JPA consists of the County of Ventura and the cities of Camarillo, Fillmore, Ventura, Oxnard, Santa Paula and Thousand Oaks, along with the special districts of the Ventura County Community College District, the Ventura Regional Sanitation District, the Ventura Unified School District, the Casitas Municipal Water District, and the Ojai Valley Sanitary District.
 Membership may be expanded at any time to include new members with shared interests and powers in common.